Cinta Fitri: Season 5

-Lia is trapped under the debris of the hotel after an earthquake rocks Yogyakarta.
+Lia and Dinita are trapped under the debris of the hotel after an earthquake rocks Yogyakarta.
 This unlucky event happens just after the secret that Faiz is not her real son was revealed.
-Lia is badly injured and she is hanging on for dear life.
+Lia is badly injured and she is hanging on for dear life and Dinita dead shortly after tell the truth about who Farrel and Faiz's parents are.
 Mischa and Faiz are afraid and make use of this disastrous situation to run away.

 Farrel is very anxious and nervous when Lia finishes talking and hangs up the phone from there.
-He gets this uneasy feeling in his heart.
-And it turns out to be right because not long after that Farrel gets the news about the earthquake in Yogyakarta.
-Farrel panics and worries, even more so as he cannot get in touch with his mother.
+He then feels uneasy.
+And it turns out to be right because not long after that Farrel is informed of the earthquake in Yogyakarta.
+Farrel panics and worries, even more so as he cannot contact his mother.
 He immediately decides to go to Yogyakarta as he feels that Lia is in danger and needs help.

 Oma is shocked and is hospitalized after she hears the news about the earthquake and Lia being trapped in this national calamity.
 The entire family cries and pray to God to help save Lia and Oma.

 Meanwhile, Mischa continues trying to ascertain Lia's condition, hoping for her death.
 Faiz asks and even forces her to run away but she insists that she will not leave Yogyakarta before knowing for sure if Lia is dead.
 Farrel arrives in Yogyakarta, and after a great deal of difficulty, finds a body resembling Lia.
 At that exact moment, Faiz sees this and thinks that the body Farrel is looking at is Lia's body; he immediately informs Mischa, who is overjoyed and finally agrees to return to Jakarta.
 Mischa and Faiz are wrong: Lia is still alive under the debris of the hotel, and Farrel finally succeeds in rescuing her.
 Unaware of this, Faiz and Mischa are surprised when Farrel brings Lia home in an unconscious state.
 Back in Jakarta, Lia's condition worsens and she goes into a coma.
 The truth about Mischa lying about Faiz which had to be spoken about did not happen.
 Mischa does not sit and wait: she tries to kill Lia at the hospital.
 During her attempt, Mischa almost succeeds when suddenly Lia awakens from her coma.
 Mischa is very scared and tries to escape but she is caught.
 Farrel's temper shoots up when he hears the story from Lia, and Mischa and Faiz are finally taken by the police.
 As the court case goes on, Mischa and Faiz are charged with fraud, attempted homicide and murder.

-After the arrest, happiness returns to the family, but Bram and Maya's household is getting worse.
+After the arrest, happiness returns to the family, but Bram and Maya's household is deteriorating.
 Handoko, the brother of the late Hutama, appears and intends to destroy the happiness of the family.
 Lia and Hutama hate Handoko, because he once made Hutama's secretary, Asifa, have an affair with Hutama.
 Since then Handoko would not be regarded as a family.